 Source: Hittite Etymological Dictionary, Jan Puhvel

 The Wikipedia article on the Lemnos stele translates the word “sialχveiš” as “sixty” and relates it to the Etruscan “śealχisc” with the same meaning.
 Indeed. this seems like a convincing linguistic connection, but I cannot agree that it is applicable here.
-Namely, a sixty-year-old person would have been considered quite old by the ancient standards.
-And it is even harder to imagine a person of that age in the midst of the battle, with a shield and a spear, as depicted on the Lemnos tombstone.
+Namely, a sixty-year-old person would have been considered quite old by ancient standards.
+And it is even harder to imagine a person of that age in the battle, with a shield and a spear, as depicted on the Lemnos tombstone.
 Also, we can be quite certain that this is not the face of an old man.

 Unable to find similar words in Hittite, and the neighboring languages, I opted for the option of the first name, since you would expect to see one on a tombstone.
-I could be wrong about this, but it does fit nicely the rest of the context.
+I could be wrong about this, but it does fit nicely with the rest of the context.

 The second word, aviš, is equally problematic.
 But for another reason – there are a few options here.